makinacorpus/static-passthrough-bundle/README.md

 # Static Passthrough Bundle: easily serve a tree of statics files through Symfony

-This bundle has been developped for a simple use case : serve a built documentation through a symfony application.
+This bundle has been developed for a simple use case : serve static files (e.g. generated documentation) through a Symfony application.

 ## Getting started

-### 1/ Get sources with Composer:
+### 1/ Install with Composer:

 ```sh
 composer require makinacorpus/static-passthrough-bundle